Behan-Ravishka/Intelligent-Plant-Watering-System-Web-Application/README.md

 # 🌱 Intelligent Plant Watering: A Sensor-Driven System for Sri Lanka's Green Thumbs

-## 📌 Overview
-This is a Year 1 Mini Collaborative Hardware Project developed under the CHWP module.
-The system is designed to automate plant watering based on real-time sensor data, helping to reduce water and fertilizer waste in Sri Lankan agriculture.
+This project is a First-Year Collaborative Mini Hardware Project developed as part of the CHWP (Collaborative Hardware Project) module by a team of six undergraduate students.
+Our goal was to address the problem of water and fertilizer inefficiency in agriculture through a smart, sensor-based solution.

+## 📌 Project Overview

+The "Intelligent Plant Watering System" is a low-cost, automated irrigation solution that uses real-time sensor data to monitor soil moisture, temperature, humidity, and fertilizer (NPK) levels.
+The system dynamically adjusts water delivery using a drip irrigation setup to reduce water waste and improve plant health.
+A supporting web application provides remote access to sensor data via live charts and allows farmers to generate reports for better decision-making.

 ## 🎯 Objectives
 - **Primary:** Automate plant watering using soil moisture sensor data